petru-braha/VDS-library/wiki.md

-## Classes of errors:
+### Administrative:

+- "*" == optional attribute
+- "-" == imperative attribute
+- this work is intended to be used by a "client", called from now on "user". the content here is assumed to stay unchanged and to be viewed as an utility.

+## I. Errors:

+1. classes:
-- easy (prints message) - used only in testing
+- easy (prints message) - used only in testing/by user
 - hard (prints message and throw -1) - queries of the structure
-- fatal(prints message and exit) - modifiers of the structure
+- fatal(prints message and exit) - modifiers and constructors of the structure

-- how to decide which types of errors matches our needs?
+2. which types of errors matches our needs?
+- potential inaccuracy of programmer's logic will be treated by the first class of faults. it's not their responsibility to treat an issue of the project; they exists only for the usage of this code.
+- even if queries are constant functions, they preserve a potential role for build compounded applications. in exceptional cases, they can't determine a solution and the program has to stop. allowing undefined behavior, more elaborated processes won't give the expected output. so, a "hard_error" takes care of this situation with well defined exceptions.
+- the job of a "fatal_error" is to kill the process. it is not optimal for the program to exit (data leakage), but there are some stages of a data structure when it interacts with outdoor types(std::initializer_list and blocks of memory). it has no control over the behavior of those types and can not manipulate how they are allocated/aligned. so, blindly will execute the modifiers, but will ask for some information about itself (it has control over itself). in case of problems (unallocated memory, exceeded capacity), it exits.
+- small reminder for the user: before an modifying operation, please check if the parameter is valid. a fatal error is a handler whenever this advice is discounted; should never be called!

+3. exemples:
+- hard error: linked_list<> numbers; /*empty list*/ std::cout << numbers.successor(1);
+- fatal error: array<> numbers(1); numbers.insert(1); numbers.insert(1); // the second call generates a fatal handler

+4. list of defined exceptions:
 ```
 types of errors		easy 	hard 	fatal
-1. bad index 			x	x
+1. unallocated space 		x	x
-2. unallocated space 		x
+2. no more memory		x	x
-3. empty			x
+3. empty			x	x
-3. empty - shift 		x
+4. empty - shift 		x	x
-4. no more memory		x
 5. wrong parameters		x
-6. bad node			x
+6. bad index 			x
-7. incompatible data    	x
+7. bad node			x
-8. 				x
+8. incompatible data    	x	x
+* the occurrence of any other exception, not defined here, is a mistake
 ```

-## What should we test?
+## II.
+What to test?

 1. it's indispensable to take into account the templatized system. our general design accepts any **well defined type**. thus testing arrangements of primitives has to be accompanied by verifying the same properties with special and complex types. for simplicity sake, in this project, only one complex type is used in this reasoning.